capGoblin/Chat-App/README.md

 ## Simplest Chat App with Websocket and Spring Boot😄...
 ### Small Description
 * Web based Chat-app with very simple UI
-* Only Group Chats for now😄..
+* And Only Group Chat..

 ### Features
 * Nothing